ttyobiwan/mdstore/README.md

-# phxstore
+# mdstore

-phxstore is an ecommerce app built with Phoenix framework.
+mdstore is an ecommerce app built with Phoenix framework, that focuses on simplicity and markdown-like design.

 ## Installation